jwilson529/oneclickcontent-images/README.md

 ## Installation

 1. **Upload the Plugin**:
-   - Upload the `oneclickcontent-images` folder to the `/wp-content/plugins/` directory.
+   - Upload the `occidg` folder to the `/wp-content/plugins/` directory.

 2. **Activate the Plugin**:
    - Activate through the Plugins menu in WordPress.